Democracy dies when Pa. pols tell their own voters to drop dead on fracking

 In November 2022, Chester gave Sen. John Fetterman a healthy chunk of the votes he needed to defeat the GOP’s Mehmet Oz in a close race.
 The Democrat won more than eight of every 10 voters in the city, sweeping some polling places like Ward 2’s Precinct 3 with as much as 93% of the tally.
 Just over a year later, Chester is learning that love isn’t a two-way street.

-The Delaware County community has been awash in controversy over a proposed $6.4 billion facility to create liquified natural gas (LNG) — largely the product of fracking in northern and western Pennsylvania — and ship the liquified gas overseas.
-The proposal played a role in 2023′s ouster of an incumbent mayor who supported the scheme, and activists celebrated last week’s unexpected announcement by President Joe Biden of a federal pause in issuing permits for new LNG export facilities like the one sought for Chester, to study their impact on climate change.
+The Delaware County community has been awash in controversy over a proposed $6.4 billion facility to create liquefied natural gas (LNG) — largely the product of fracking in Northern and Western Pennsylvania — and ship the liquefied gas overseas.
+The proposal played a role in 2023’s ouster of an incumbent mayor who supported the scheme, and activists celebrated last week’s unexpected announcement by President Joe Biden of a federal pause in issuing permits for new LNG export facilities like the one sought for Chester, to study their impact on climate change.

 “While the immediate impacts on Pennsylvania remain to be seen, we have concerns about the long-term impacts that this pause will have on the thousands of jobs in Pennsylvania’s natural gas industry,” the two Democrats said in their joint statement.
 “If this decision puts Pennsylvania energy jobs at risk, we will push the Biden Administration to reverse this decision.”